Profit / Loss – Case Interview Framework Clarification

 What if revenue per unit went way up, cost/unit went way down, # of units sold stayed the same from past years, but this year the company decided to make 200% more of the product expecting an increased demand–but only sold its usual amount.

-Wouldn't the cost incurred of producing the extra inventory weigh on the company's bottom line?
+Wouldn’t the cost that was incurred from producing the extra inventory weigh on the company’s bottom line?
 Or, am I just messing up basic accounting principles?

 Is the cost of producing unsold merchandise or carrying large amounts of inventory not associated with profits in the traditional accounting sense?

-You raise in insightful question… in the interview process, generally we simplify the process to assume the two are the same.
+You raise an insightful question… in the interview process, generally we simplify the process to assume the two are the same.

 In real life, if we had a qualitative reason to believe production doesn't equal sales, then we would probably calculate those separately.